 4. Increases adventure and playfulness.

-, clinical researcher Stuart Brown, MD demonstrates that play is integral to our health and wellness.
+In his book, Play, clinical researcher Stuart Brown, MD demonstrates that play is integral to our health and wellness.
 Brown says, “The beneficial effects of getting just a little true play can spread through our lives, actually making us more productive and happier in everything we do.”
 The aerial hammock added to a yoga practice can create a sense of adventure, cultivate self-trust and add playfulness to life for better mind and body health and life quality.

 5. Inspires positive life changes.

 There are students who struggle with the perceived vulnerability of letting go and placing full trust into the hammock.
 But such effort is the work of life.
 Opening to the experience in yoga class can teach the ability to access an even keel and steady breath if life itself turns you on your head.
 Brene Brown, Ph.D., says her research indicates that “vulnerability is the birthplace of innovation, creativity and change.”
 I wholeheartedly agree.
 Allowing vulnerability into your yoga practice as a learning platform can inspire your life in the best of ways.

 6. Calms the nervous system and offers support.

 The hammock can have such a profound calming effect on the nervous system I’ve joked about installing them in my kids’ room in lieu of beds.
 The suspension offers the option to gently rock while the fabric provides soothing compression to the skin, which stimulates circulation and encourages the relaxation response of the parasympathetic nervous system.

 Lying within the welcoming fold of the hammock, one is able to rest full awareness on the sensory delight of the experience.
 You are literally lifted upward, held close, and fully accepted amidst free space for flight.
 I truly believe the world would be changed for the better if each and every one of us had the opportunity to feel such a positive and playful experience, even if only for the length of an aerial yoga class.